 Paying attention to people, Systems Planning℠ enhances visualisation and understanding, builds taste for demonstrable reasoning, educates argumentation, inspires curiosity for ‘why’ and ‘how’, and develops both intellectual and applied competences.
-It is not only the planners who have something to learn — e.g. efficient procedures and outcomes — but also the stakeholders: they get to see the common system, and their interests in perspective.
+Importantly for classic education, this personal and social development takes place in a natural, pleasant, and safe environment, occupied during leisure (σχολή, otium).

 Inspired by Plato's Academy, Aristotle's Lyceum, and Renaissance humanism, Systems Planning℠ education is broad (e.g. methodology, culture, philosophy) as much as it is deep (e.g. science and/ or engineering specialisations) and delivered at a ‘human scale’ via worldwide networking and knowledge — i.e. ‘think globally, act locally’.

-Guided by the insightful SF2™ vision, Systems Planning℠ has rare privileges such as working with visible and examinable reasoning, understanding, and knowledge, being able to ‘zoom in and out’ between specifics and the ‘big picture’, and coming to terms with change and uncertainty.
-This paves the way to the art of efficiency™.
+Guided by the insightful SF2™ vision, Systems Planning℠ has rare privileges such as working with visible and examinable reasoning, understanding, and knowledge, being able to ‘zoom in and out’ between specifics and the ‘big picture’, and coming to terms with change and uncertainty — all needed for Competitive Advantage™.

 Mainstream schools take ‘non-system’ approaches to knowledge (e.g. data-based) and competences (e.g. single-track), and offer certificates of ‘ranked’ prestige.